QuoteAppCodePath/QuoteApp/project_spec.md

 🎯 A. Describe required and optional features:

+Required Features:
+- Home Screen
+- Categories concerning the spectrum of human emotions
+- Cards with quotes employing the RecyclerView

+Stretch Features:

 - User Onboarding: Introduce the app's purpose and features upon first launch.
 - Questionnaire: Ask users a series of questions to determine their interests and preferences related to quotes about learning, studying, and intellectual curiosity.
 - Daily Quote Display: Show a new quote daily based on the user's preferences.